stephenhandley/asserts/README.md

    yep: Expected 3 but got 2
 ```

-but with green for :) and red for :( that aren't showing up here but do in the console.
+but with green for :) and red for :( that aren't showing up here but do in the console (i, yam lazy)